 c.
 The formal review process discussed in IMC 0307, Appendix B, “ROP Realignment Process” directly addresses the need to consider OpE in the periodic evaluation of baseline IPs.

 d.
 An IFR evaluation could result in a recommendation to revise one or more inspection program guidance documents.
-Issue Managers should present IFRs to IRIB and IPB to help determine whether revisions may be appropriate.
+Issue Managers should present IFRs to IRIB, IPAB, and CIPB to help determine whether revisions may be appropriate.

-.
-The in IMC Reactor Oversight Program
+e.
+The annual cROP Self-Assessment discussed in IMC 2522 “Construction Reactor Oversight Process Self-Assessment Program” directly addresses the need to consider ConE in reviewing IMCs or IPs for adequate scope, focus, and guidance.

 07.04 Operating Experience in the Assessment Process.
-Regional offices are directed to consider OpE as part of the mid-cycle and end-of-cycle assessments discussed in IMC 0305, “Operating Reactor Assessment Program
+Regional offices are directed to consider OpE as part of the mid-cycle and end-of-cycle assessments discussed in IMC 0305, “Operating Reactor Assessment Program” And IMC 2505, “Periodic Assessment of Construction Inspection Program Results.”

 a.
 During these reviews, regionwide OpE and emerging trends should be evaluated to determine whether any general areas of concern might be identified.
-Before the mid-cycle and end-of-cycle assessments, Regional offices are provided a Notable OpE report (prepared by IOEB) that addresses the OpE events of concern and any trend over the previous 6 to 12 months.
+Before the mid-cycle and end-of-cycle assessments, Regional offices are provided a Notable OpE report (prepared by IOEB and CAEB) that addresses the OpE events of concern and any trend over the previous 6 to 12 months.
 If more specific information is necessary, Regional offices should consider requesting assistance from IOEB.

 b.
 The Region should use relevant OpE, current OpESSs, and emerging trends to inform inspection planning and the selection of focused inspection samples.